JoseCanova/JoseCanova/README.md

 I am doing what i have planned to show tomorrow. but this weekend i didn't worked well as planned.

 Working fine. the change on format causes some problems. by the lucky i preserved the format.

+I need to read this code - http://modelmapper.org/getting-started/